zen-mod/ZEN/docs/frameworks/public_events.md

 #### zen_editor_modeChanged

 Executed **locally** when Zeus display's create trees mode is changed.
-Event still fires if the new mode is the same as old.
+Event still fires if the selected mode is the same as old.

 **Parameters:**